openvinotoolkit/datumaro/docs/source/docs/level-up/intermediate_skills/09_data_exploration.rst

 Datumaro support exploration feature to find out similar data for query among dataset.
 With query, the exploration result includes top-k similar data among dataset.
 Through this feature, you could figure out dataset property.
 You could check the visualization result of exploration using `Visualizer`.

-More detailed descriptions about explorer are given by :ref:`Explore` The Python example for the usage of explorer is described in :doc:`here <../../jupyter_notebook_examples/notebooks/07_data_explorer>`.
+More detailed descriptions about explorer are given by :doc:`Explore <../../command-reference/context_free/explorer>` The Python example for the usage of explorer is described in :doc:`here <../../jupyter_notebook_examples/notebooks/07_data_explorer>`.